Home » San Diego » San Diego Zoo tickets

 A child trying to interact with a Gorilla in San Diego Zoo.
 Image: Sandiegozoo.org

-The new Children’s Zoo, which highlights four distinct environments, Desert Dunes, Wild Woods, Rain Forest, and Marsh Meadows, is also a hit with the youngsters.
+The new Children’s Zoo, which highlights four distinct environments, Desert Dunes, Wild Woods, Rain Forest, and Marsh Meadows, is also a hit with youngsters.

 When it comes to feeding the animals, the giraffes win hands down.
 Do keep an eye on the giraffe-feeding times so that your kid doesn’t miss them.

-Just outside the San Diego Zoo, you will find two more activities that enthrall kids of all age groups – the Balboa Park Railroad Miniature Train and Balboa Park Carousel.
+Outside the San Diego Zoo, you will find two more activities that enthrall kids of all age groups – the Balboa Park Railroad Miniature Train and Balboa Park Carousel.

 For more details, check out San Diego Zoo for kids.